Canada war on Iran: Carney backs strikes he admits violate international law, refuses to rule out military involvement, and calls it regret.

 Canada Won’t Rule Out Joining an Illegal War

-His answer: “One can never categorically rule out participation.
+His answer: Carney’s Canberra statement — “One can never categorically rule out participation.
 We will stand by our allies.”
-General Jennie Carignan, Chief of the Defence Staff, reinforced the hedge — denying direct participation in offensive strikes but leaving open defensive Gulf support should Iranian retaliation reach allied states.
+General Jennie Carignan, Chief of the Defence Staff, reinforced the hedge — denying direct participation in offensive strikes but leaving open Carignan Gulf hedge — defensive support should Iranian retaliation reach allied Gulf states.

 2,000 Canadians Stranded, Carney Backs War

-Canada’s Foreign Affairs Minister Anita Anand confirmed that over 2,000 Canadians requested government help to leave the Middle East since the war broke out on February 28.
-The Government of Canada response page issued travel advisories urging citizens to avoid all travel to Bahrain, Iran, Iraq, Israel, Kuwait, Lebanon, Qatar, Syria, the UAE, and Yemen.
+Canada’s Foreign Affairs Minister Anita Anand confirmed that 2,000 Canadians stranded — over 2,000 requested government help leaving the Middle East since February 28.
+The Global Affairs advisory urged citizens to avoid all travel to Bahrain, Iran, Iraq, Israel, Kuwait, Lebanon, Qatar, Syria, the UAE, and Yemen.

 Canadian Armed Forces personnel assigned to U.S. exchange programs have been moved to “other duties” outside the Iran campaign — a maneuver that creates technical separation from the offensive operation while maintaining personnel integration within U.S. command structures.
 These are not abstractions.
 These are the material consequences of a conflict Canada claims to oppose but refuses to exit.